lateralproducts/slicegoal-server/README.md

 # Welcome to the Cavestep Server

-Cavestep is a notes, goals, and habit tracker.
+Cavestep is a tracker for habits, goals, and insights.
 Designed to support optimal outcomes for users.
 Helping people focus on the right things at the right time for the best results.